 |Impact on Capital Structure||The proportion of Debt increases||The proportion of Debt increases if long term|

-Consequently, A Bond and a loan serve the same purpose for the person who receives it.
+Consequently, A Bond and a loan serve the same purpose for the person who receives them.
 It is important for a business to avail such Debt in the form of a Bond or Loan as it helps improve Financial leverage and decrease the cost of capital.
-The purpose of raising a long-term debt could be anything from Starting a new project, expansion of business, buying a fixed asset like plant & machinery or a building.
-A short-term debt could be to help the company in a temporary liquidity crunch or it also could be a working capital loan which helps the company run the business in a smooth and efficient manner.
+The purpose of raising a long-term debt could be anything from starting a new project, expansion of business, buying a fixed asset like plant & machinery, or a building.
+A short-term debt could be to help the company in a temporary liquidity crunch or it also could be a working capital loan that helps the company run the business in a smooth and efficient manner.
 To conclude Debt plays an important part in today’s business and it can be raised through Bond or Loan.